Updated - May 2, 2026 - Copyright - Ralph Gibson - 2014

 2025 Christmas Ornaments Project:

-This year I created two Desktop Christmas Ornaments, for the 7th Annual Turners
+I created two Desktop Christmas Ornaments, for the Annual Turners Warehouse

-Warehouse Ornament Contest and Charity Auction 2025.
+Ornament Contest and Charity Auction in 2024 and 2025.
 The annual charity

 The ornaments use a DFRobot Beetle controller card, that is programming compatible with the Arduino

-ornaments allow up to 10 different LED display modes to be selected.
-The icon above links to an
+LED display modes to be selected.
+The icons above link to an ornament user guide and design file in PDF

-ornament user guide in PDF format, that describes how to use the ornament.
-When power is applied to
+format, that describe how to use the ornament, and how the ornament was designed.
+When power is

 software isn’t very elegant.